220131-mehrab/p0-thinhpham/README.md

-# Pokedex
+# Stock History
-A Java web app that displays the Pokedex to users through their browsers
+A Java web app that helps people self-analyze historical data by their choosing stocks.

 ## User Stories
-- User can access a landing page that displays list of all Pokemon.
--
+- Users can choose stocks along with a start date and an end date.
+Furthermore, they can choose the intervals.
+The app support daily, weekly, and monthly.
+- Users can choose to sort their data according to time and ticker's name.
+- Users can choose to search data in a time period.